myles-trimble/myles-trimble.github.io/_posts/2026-02-20-association-rule-learning.md

 * Expected Confidence
 * Lift

-Each of these metrics help us understand items, and their relationship with other items in their own way.
+Each of these metrics help us understand items and their relationship with other items in their own way.

 <br>
 ##### Support

-Support is extremely intuitive, it simply tells us the percentage of all transactions that contain *both* Item A and Item B.  To calculate this we’d just count up the transactions that include both items, and divide this by the total number of transactions.
+Support is extremely intuitive - it simply tells us the percentage of all transactions that contain *both* Item A and Item B.  To calculate this we’d just count up the transactions that include both items, and divide this by the total number of transactions.

 You can think of Support as a baseline metric that helps us understand how common or popular this particular *pair* of items is.

 <br>
 ##### Confidence

-Confidence takes us a little bit further than Support, and looks more explicitly at the *relationship* between the two items.
+Confidence takes us a little bit further than Support and looks more explicitly at the *relationship* between the two items.

 It asks "of all transactions that *included item A*, what proportion also included item B?"